-- 1. Maternal Outcomes: incidence of HDPs; maternal morbidity; maternal mortality; rates of induction and caesarean section (CS) - 2.
+- Maternal Outcomes: incidence of HDPs; morbidity; mortality; rates of induction and caesarean section (CS) - 2.
 Neonatal Outcomes: morbidity; mortality

 Methods

 A search of the Medline, CINAHL databases and Cochrane library from 1994-2010 was conducted using the key words: pregnancy, hypertension, preeclampsia, blood pressure.
 Additional search terms were used to provide more detail on individual topics as they related to HDP.
 Older studies were accessed in cases of commonly cited statistics, or significant impact on clinical practice.